Introduction to Transformers: an NLP Perspective: The Basic Model

 The Transformer decoder outputs a distribution over a vocabulary $V_\mathrm{y}$ at each target-side position.
 This is achieved by using a softmax layer that normalizes a linear transformation of $\mathbf{S}^{L}$ to distributions of target-side words.
 To do this, we map $\mathbf{S}^{L}$ to an $n \times |V_{\mathrm{y}}|$ matrix $\mathbf{O}$ by

 where $\mathbf{W}_{\mathrm{o}} \in \mathbb{R}^{d \times |V_{\mathrm{y}}|}$ is the parameter matrix of the linear transformation.

 Then, the output of the Transformer decoder is given in the form

 where $\mathbf{o}_{i}$ denotes the $i$-th row vector of $\mathbf{O}$, and $y_0$ denotes the start symbol $\langle \mathrm{SOS} \rangle$.
-Under this model, the probability of $\mathbf{x}$ given $\mathbf{y}$ can be defined as usual,
+Under this model, the probability of $\mathbf{y}$ given $\mathbf{x}$ can be defined as usual,

-This equation resembles the general form of language modeling: we predict the word at time $i$ given all of the words up to time $i-1$.
-Therefore, the input of the Transformer decoder is shifted one word left, that is, the input is $y_0...y_{n-1}$ and the output is $y_1...y_{n}$.
+This equation resembles the general form of language modeling: we predict the word at position $i$ given all the words up to position $i-1$.
+Therefore, the target output sequence is shifted one step forward in time relative to the input sequence, that is, the decoder takes $y_0 \cdots y_{n-1}$ as input to predict the output sequence $y_1 \cdots y_{n}$.

 The Transformer architecture discussed above has several variants which have been successfully used in different fields of NLP.
-For example, we can use a Transformer encoder to represent texts (call it the \textbf{encoder-only architecture}), can use a Transformer decoder to generate texts (call it the \textbf{decoder-only architecture}), and can use a standard encoder-decoder Transformer model to transform an input sequence to an output sequence.
-In the rest of this chapter, most of the discussion is independent of the particular choice of application, and will be mostly focused on the encoder-decoder architecture.
-In Section \ref{sec:transformer-applications}, we will see applications of the encoder-only and decoder-only architectures.
+For example, we can use a Transformer encoder to represent text (referred to as the \textbf{encoder-only architecture}), a Transformer decoder to generate text (referred to as the \textbf{decoder-only architecture}), or a standard encoder-decoder Transformer model to transform an input sequence to an output sequence.
+In the rest of this chapter, much of the discussion is independent of the particular choice of application, and will be primarily focused on the encoder-decoder architecture.
+In Section~\ref{sec:transformer-applications}, we will see applications of the encoder-only and decoder-only architectures.